 Following the Bible’s ways of handling money changed my financial life

 Everywhere I went, in everything I read and every conversation I had, the world was trying to tell me how to manage my finances.
 And it was completely different from God’s plan for my money.

 Advertising is everywhere.
 I saw it while walking through airports, watching TV, and reading magazines.
 Marketers told me that to live a rewarding life, I needed to eat certain foods, drive certain cars and and vacation in certain places.
 And financial planning services try to get my business by using attractive words like “retirement,” “future,” and “confidence.”

 There’s nothing wrong with advertisement.
 But as I began to study God’s plan for my money, I realized that the advice the world had given me about money was pretty rotten.

 The advice the world had given me about money was pretty rotten.

 It’s easy to find evidence of how the world’s financial thinking can lead to greed, poverty, debt and slavery.
 So what’s the alternative?
-Well, God has a plan for your finances.
-And it’s not as complicated as you might think; in fact, many of these things make sense once you give them some thought.
+Well, God has a plan for your money.
+And it’s not as complicated as you might think.

 5. Enjoying life.
-Yep, that’s right, I said that God wants you to enjoy your money.
-I say it because He said that He “richly provides us with everything for our enjoyment.”
-But notice that this is the last part of the plan, and not the first.
+God wants you to enjoy your money.
+The Bible says that He “richly provides us with everything for our enjoyment.”
+But this is the last part of the plan, and not the first.
 If we’ve provided, tithed, blessed and built, then it’s okay to enjoy.
 Getting this out of order, though, can wreck your whole financial life.